scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

             # 1) add a section

             # 2) add a parameter to capture the EMPIAR entry ID:
-            # name --> entryId, String param, default value 10200, you choose the label
+            # name --> entryId, StringParam, default value 10200, you choose the label
             # Ideally we want it in bold so it is "Important".
 Fill in the help.

             # 3) add another parameter to set a limit of downloaded files:
-            # name-->amountOfImages, Integer param, default to 1, choose the label and the help
+            # name-->amountOfImages, IntParam(, default to 1, choose the label and the help
             # It has to be positive (use "validators" argument, it expects a list of
             # pyworkflow.protocol.params.Validator, look for the Positive Validator)